Hlnchng/PneumoNet/README.md

 # PneumoNet

-Pneumonia image classification using CNN.
+Pneumonia image classification using CNN for educational purposes.

 ### 0.1.0 - `vanilla_cnn`
-A basic CNN implemented from scratch for educational purposes to classify radiology images.
+A basic CNN implemented from scratch to classify radiology images.

 ### 0.2.0 - `resnet101`
 Uses the `ResNet-101` architecture to classify radiology images.